Top 3 Social Service Jobs of 2023

 Here we bring together salary estimates and job growth trends on those careers fresh for 2023, pulling from the latest data published by the US Department of Labor's Bureau of Labor Statistics.
 The Bureau publishes salary data every two years, with the latest data being made available in May 2022.
 Job growth figures published by the Bureau always look at a 10-year time horizon, with the most recent projections spanning 2021-2031.
 Here you'll find the most recent job growth projections and the latest results from national salary surveys for our featured careers.

 Job #1: Substance Abuse and Behavioral Disorder Counselor

-In January of 2016, the New York Times reported that drug-related overdoses had almost doubled in recent years.
+The New York Times recently reported that drug-related overdoses had almost doubled in recent years.
 With that number continuing to escalate, the need for professionals in the field of addiction counseling will also become prevalent.
 Two factors contribute to the desirability of this career: #1) The Affordable Care Act requires insurance companies to provide coverage for addiction treatments and #2) The legal system has shifted from a punishment model to a solution-oriented one.
 Instead of receiving incarceration sentences, the courts are sending addicts into treatment programs.
 The combination of these 2 factors have been a source of facilitation for the career demand.

 RELATED SUBSTANCE ABUSE ARTICLES

 - Online Substance Abuse Degrees